AdesharaDarshan31/Tic-Tac-Toe-Game/README.md

 2. Player vs AI
 There are three difficulty levels:
-Easy : Makes random moves
+Easy :
-       Very easy to win
+Makes random moves, Very easy to win

-Medium : Mix of smart and random moves
+Medium :
-         Gives a balanced challenge
+Mix of smart and random moves, Gives a balanced challenge

-Hard (Minimax) : Uses the minimax algorithm
+Hard (Minimax) :
-                 Predicts all possible outcomes
-                 Always makes the best move
-                 Almost impossible to beat
+Uses the minimax algorithm, Predicts all possible outcomes, Always makes the best move, Almost impossible to beat

 Features :-
 Neon-themed UI